ait-testbed/attackmate/development/_sources/playbook/commands/ssh.rst.txt

+.. _ssh:

 ===
 ssh
 ===

-Execute commands on a remote server via SSH.
+Execute commands on a remote host via SSH.

 .. note::

-   This command caches all the settings so that they only need to be defined once.
+   This command caches all settings so that they only need to be defined once.

 .. code-block:: yaml